-Mode 1 - An IDE data transfer standard that supports transfer rates of up to 5.22 Mbytes/sec.
+Mode 1 - An IDE data transfer standard which supports transfer rates of up to 5.22 Mbytes/sec.

-Mode 2 - An IDE data transfer standard that supports transfer rates of up to 8.33 Mbytes/sec.
+Mode 2 - An IDE data transfer standard which supports transfer rates of up to 8.33 Mbytes/sec.

-Mode 3 - An IDE data transfer standard that supports transfer rates of up to 11.1 Mbytes/sec.
+Mode 3 - An IDE data transfer standard which supports transfer rates of up to 11.1 Mbytes/sec.

-Mode 4 - An IDE data transfer standard that supports transfer rates of up to 15.5 Mbytes/sec.
+Mode 4 - An IDE data transfer standard which supports transfer rates of up to 15.5 Mbytes/sec.